 SOA produces its own popular shows, frequently featuring original comedy scripts and the best barbershop quartets in the world, and has given countless other public and private performances, on its own and in collaboration with many of Hawaii's outstanding performing arts organizations.
 The chorus is available for booking, as are its quartets.
 The group also offers quartets for singing telegrams, including for its well known Singing Valentines program.

-The group established the local young men’s barbershop chorus 8zero8 and in 2014 held the first annual Hawaii Honors A Cappella Academy for high school- and college-aged men.
-SOA was influential in planting the seeds of barbershop harmony in New Zealand and Japan and initiated the Pan-Pacific Barbershop Convention by organizing and hosting the first one in 1995.
-Over the years the chorus has traveled to perform and compete in California, Oregon, Australia, and New Zealand.
+The Sounds of Aloha Chorus periodically holds a Hawaii A Cappella Academy for high school singers and in the past even sponsored a young men’s barbershop chorus called 8zero8.
+SOA was influential in planting the seeds of barbershop harmony in New Zealand and Japan and has hosted the Pan-Pacific Barbershop Convention with barbershoppers from other Pacific nations.
+Over the years the chorus has traveled to perform in California, Oregon, Australia, and New Zealand.

-SOA is always recruiting new members to experience the joy of singing and has a standing invitation for prospective members and other guests to visit its weekly rehearsals.
+SOA is recruiting new members to experience the joy of singing and has a standing invitation for prospective members and other guests to visit its weekly rehearsals.
 The group is grateful for the generous support of its sponsors, the Friends of Four-Part Harmony.